 In other cases, we have the exact opposite of #1 above, where the person’s level is so poor that if you paused to correct every mistake, they’d never get a word out.
 In that instance when it’s counterproductive to communication, maybe it’s better to let them just continue with the mistakes.

-Also, one other quick thing before we move on.
+Also, one other quick thing.
 Be aware that if you ask someone to correct your mistakes, and they do, it might destroy your confidence.
 Learning a language is a process and if you’re just starting out, all the corrections might knock you down mentally a few notches.
+You’d be surprised at how much this can affect us.

 This goes double if you’re living in the country and HAVE to speak that language (and don’t have the luxury of just switching to English when you’re all Frenched out for the day).
 In some cases, it may be best to have a “no corrections” day or just ask to be corrected when something is a major mistake and not every time.